lsu-ub-uu/cora-datadevelopment/docs/outputs_import.md

     - title <- `title`
     - subtitle <- `subtitle`
   - note type="statementOfResponsibility" <- `bookEditor`
-  - identifier type="isbn" <- `isbnNumbers/isbn/number` For chapters, isbn is on the book and not directly on the output
+  - identifier type="isbn" <- `isbnNumbers/isbn/number` For chapters, isbn is on the book and not directly on the output (⚠️ If no title for the book skip isbn if chapter)
-  - identifier type="doi" <- `identifiers/entry/publicationIdentifier/value` where (`publicationIdentifierType == "doi"`) For chapters doi is on the book and not the output
+  - identifier type="doi" <- `identifiers/entry/publicationIdentifier/value` where (`publicationIdentifierType == "doi"`) For chapters doi is on the book and not the output (⚠️ If no title for the book add doi on the output)
-  - identifier type="se-libr" <- `identifiers/entry/publicationIdentifier/value` where (`publicationIdentifierType == "se-libr"`) For chapters se-libr is on the book and not the output
+  - identifier type="se-libr" <- `identifiers/entry/publicationIdentifier/value` where (`publicationIdentifierType == "se-libr"`) For chapters se-libr is on the book and not the output (⚠️ If no title for the book add se-libr on the output)
   - part/extent
     - start <- `startPage`
     - end <- `endPage`
-  - relatedItem type="series" otherType="link"
+  - ⚠️relatedItem type="series" otherType="liink" (⚠️ same as outputen)
-  - relatedItem type="series" otherType="text"
+  - ⚠️relatedItem type="series" otherType="text" (⚠️ same as outputen)

-- 🆕 relatedItem type="conferencePublication" otherType="link"
+- 🆕 relatedItem type="conferencePublication" otherType="link" (⚠️conferencePublication byter namn till conferenceProceeding)
   - proceeding (link to migrated record)
-- relatedItem type="conferencePublication" otherType="text"
+- relatedItem type="conferenceProceeding" otherType="text" (⚠️conferencePublication byter namn till conferenceProceeding)
-  - titleInfo <- `proceedingsTitle`
+  - titleInfo <- `proceedingsTitle` ⚠️ kolla att html tas bort
     - title <- `title`
     - subtitle <- `subtitle`
-    - language
   - note type="statementOfResponsibility" <- `proceedingsEditor`
   - identifier type="isbn" <- `isbnNumbers/isbn/number` For conference paper, isbn should be on the conferencePublication and not directly on the output
   - identifier type="doi" `identifiers/entry/publicationIdentifier/value` where (`publicationIdentifierType == "doi"`) For conference paper doi is on the conferencePublication and not the output